okjason-source/video-prompt-generator/README.md

 # Short Video Production Prompt Generator

 Transform your video ideas into detailed production prompts using LLM-powered assistance.
 Professional and Comedy Mode to create different types of videos based on your idea prompt.
+Refine your prompts in the easy-to-read GUI before copying and pasting in your preferred video generator.
+Remember:  Keep your API-keys safe.
+Anyone with your API-keys can send API calls.

 ## 🚀 Quick Start